Recent Entries

 Herein lies a key privacy concern.

 Public libraries have traditionally been sites for individuals to enjoy intellectual freedom.
-Librarians have a longstanding committment to patron privacy, have resisted past efforts by the government to surveill patron activities, and are among the most vocal critics of the USA PATRIOT Act.
+Librarians have a longstanding commitment to patron privacy, have resisted past efforts by the government to surveill patron activities, and are among the most vocal critics of the USA PATRIOT Act.
 In fact, many Wisconsin libraries started to destroy patron borrowing records upon learning that the government might be able to gain access to such records without a warrant under the Patriot Act.

 The library, then, has traditionally been a place for a person could enter, take a book off a shelf, sit and read it, take notes, put the book back, and leave the library.
 All the while, there was no systematic monitoring, tracking, or recording of the patron’s activities, what she took off the shelf, what she read, etc.

 But the rise of bibliographc-encoded RFID chips, combined with hand-held scanners, complicates this.
-It becomes increasingly possible for someone armed with a scanner (whether a librarian, or a well-equipped law enforcement agent) to stroll by a patron’s table and passively scann all the books stacked up around her.
+It becomes increasingly possible for someone armed with a scanner (whether a librarian, or a well-equipped law enforcement agent) to stroll by a patron’s table and passively scan all the books stacked up around her.

 You can image the scenarios: